continuous-architecture/toolkit/contributing.md

 - `assets/scss`: Sass files for theming and styling.
 - `static`: static web resources such as global images, fonts, or JavaScript files.

-If you intend to customize the theme, prefer overriding components using Hugo’s lookup order instead of editing the theme directly — this ensures smoother updates and better maintainability.
+📌 If you intend to customize the theme, prefer overriding components using Hugo’s lookup order instead of editing the theme directly — this ensures smoother updates and better maintainability.

+🔍 We’ve made the following customizations to tailor the theme to the needs of the Continuous Architecture project:

+- **Homepage custom section**: added a custom section to the homepage to showcase upcoming or past **events**.
+- **Custom content structure**: introduced the `manifesto` and `framework` folders in the content tree.
+This allows the homepage to include a **table of contents** with direct links to foundational materials from the Continuous Architecture approach.

 Make sure your UI changes are applied consistently across both `french` and `english` versions, and follow accessibility and responsiveness best practices.